simon555/cs109-FinalProject/src/EDA/README.md

 - home_ownership

-categorical variable on 5 levels, but the level HOME_NONE appears only 3 times... we will remove these entries to get a 4-level dummy variables. ** NOTE, we should also remove HOME_OTHER which appears <100 times **
+categorical variable on 5 levels, but the level HOME_NONE appears only 3 times... we will remove these entries to get a 4-level dummy variables. **NOTE, we should also remove HOME_OTHER which appears <100 times**

+- verification_status

+Did not find doc.
+To be continued...